kathlandgren/SWAMPE/paper/paper.md

 # Summary

 In order to answer questions about potential habitability of exoplanets, it is important to develop a robust understanding of a variety of dynamic processes that can take place in exoplanetary atmospheres.
 While many exoplanets are readily characterized with current facilities like Hubble and the recently-launched James Webb Space Telescope, exoplanet scientists work with indirect and limited observations of the planets that they study.
 In order to form hypotheses about their climate, weather, and atmospheric composition, astronomers need robust models that demonstrate how atmospheres act under different conditions.
 One-dimensional energy-balance models can capture complex mechanisms such as cloud formation and can rapidly explore the parameter ranges, but they fail to account for variations with longitude.
-In contrast, three-dimensional models capture the variation in the three-dimensional space, but they are computationally expensive, sometimes taking months to explore the parameter regimes.
+In contrast, three-dimensional models capture the variation in latitude, longitude, and altitude, but they are computationally expensive, sometimes taking months to explore the parameter regimes.
 Their complexity can also obscure the mechanisms that govern atmospheric phenomena.
 This leaves a natural gap for two-dimensional models, which can capture the spatial variability as well as rapidly explore the parameter space and study the dynamical mechanisms.

-`SWAMPE` is a Python package for modeling the dynamics of exoplanetary atmospheres.
+`SWAMPE` is a Python package for modeling the dynamics of exoplanetary atmospheres. `SWAMPE` is an intermediate-complexity, two-dimensional shallow-water general circulation model.
 Benchmarked for synchronously rotating hot Jupiters and sub-Neptunes, the code is modular and could be easily modified to model dissimilar space objects, from Brown Dwarfs to terrestrial, potentially habitable exoplanets.

 # Modeling Exoplanet Atmospheres with SWAMPE

-Exoplanets exist in a vast range of orbital and planetary parameters. `SWAMPE` is designed to reflect this `SWAMPE` has the capability to run simulations of planetary atmospheres based on planetary parameters.
+Exoplanets exist in a vast range of orbital and planetary parameters. `SWAMPE` is designed to be adaptable to a variety of possible regimes.
 The user can specify physical parameters such as radius, surface gravity, rotation rate, stellar radiation, and scale height.

 `SWAMPE` solves the shallow-water equations using the spectral method based on @Hack:1992, with a modified Euler's method timestepping scheme [@Langton:2008].
 To ensure numerical-stability, two filters are applied: the modal-splitting filter described in @Hack:1992 and a sixth-degree hyperviscosity filter based on @Gelb:2002. `SWAMPE` has the capability to save simulation data at any user-specified frequency.
 The model outputs geopotential maps and the associated wind fields, which can be used to make inferences about the temperature profiles of exoplanet atmospheres and the dynamical mechanisms behind them.

 # Statement of need